 Neighbours who are public housing tenants

-If the neighbour you're having trouble with is a public housing tenant, tell your local office.
+If the neighbour you're having trouble with is a public housing tenant, contact your local office.
 We have a legal responsibility to make sure you have peace and quiet at home.

 Dispute Settlement Centre of Victoria